avatar-kaleb/kalebmckelvey-site/blog/why-i-choose-to-spend-hours-reading-fantasy-books-in-my-life.md

 Or so we though.

-The third book of the series dived into Dalinar's path of a terrorizer on the battle field, demonized by something referred to as the thrill that fed his on-going bloodthirst - leading to him burning ~10K people after a betrayal, which also led to the death of his wife.
+The third book of the series dived into Dalinar's path of a terrorizer on the battle field, demonized by something referred to as the thrill that fed his on-going blood-thirst - leading to him burning ~10K people after a betrayal, which also led to the death of his wife.

 It's difficult to truly believe that Dalinar should be role modeled, even though he has made amends and changed his ways - was his past too tough to look past?
 A decision you will have to make on your own!